jvmahon/Homebridge-HomeSeer4/README.md

 This plugin also changes the way in which device characteristics are updated.
 In particular, the brightness characteristic of dimmable lights is now updated on the Apple Home application in "real time" (well, on each poll), so you no longer need to refresh the screen in the Home application to see brighness changes that occur due to manual interactions with the Z-Wave switch or via HomeSeer.

 Code architecture has been changed to use JavaScript native Promises for HTTP access.
 Required node version has been updated to Version 4.0 to ensure that Promises are implemented.

+## Easier config.json setup!
+* Device name is now obtained from HomeSeer if it hasn't been specified in the config.json file!
+* Device type is now taken from HomeSeer if it hasn't been specified in the config.json file.
+This plugin now looks at the "Device Type (String)" field on HomeSeer to determine a mapping to a HomeKit device.
+The mappings are fairly simple and not all HomeKit devices are supported.
+Supported Mappings are:

+  - "Z-Wave Switch Binary"        ->  "Switch"
+  - "Z-Wave Switch Multilevel"    ->  "Lightbulb"
+  - "Z-Wave Door Lock"            ->  "Lock"
+  - "Z-Wave Temperature"          ->  "TemperatureSensor"
+  - "Z-Wave Water Leak Alarm"     ->  "LeakSensor"

+  ** If you know of other mappings that can be included suhc as for the Fan, Outlet, MotionSensor, CarbonMonoxideSensor, CarbonDioxideSensor, ContactSensore, OccupancySensor, SmokeSensor, LightSensor, HumiditySensor types, please let me know and I'll include them

+Note that a user can manually alter their HomeSeer Device type (String) so this mapping mechanism only works if the user hasn't touched it!
+A better approach may be to use the device type / subtype numbers returned from HomeSeer as those aren't subject to user-manipulation.
+However, I can't find documentation for those (so if anybody can point to the mappings using those numbers, I'll try to revise the code and base device type on those).

+* Default uuid_base is now set to the string "Ref" plus the HomeSeer device reference number.
+This allows a consistent and predictable uuid_base across startups even if the HomeSeer device name changes.
+It is possible to use the same HomeSeer device reference for multiple HomeKit devices - if you are doing that, you should still manually specify the uuid_base to specify unique values for that group of devices.

 ## Unsupported Devices
 This Plugin removes support for the following device types (Sorry, but I don't have these device types so I can't test them.
 Therefore, they have been removed):